 It is estimated by scientists that sun damage is responsible for 90% of premature skin ageing.
 It was once thought that UVB radiation alone was responsible for this but it’s now been found that the heat from UVA rays can contribute to the loss of skin elasticity, firmness and the appearance of premature wrinkles.
 This is why it’s important to use sun protection products that protect you against both.

-The main products I used whilst I was on holiday in Greece were from the Susanne Kaufmann Sun Care Trio; which includes Face Broad Spectrum Protection Sunscreen SPF 30, Sun Cream Cell Protection SPF 25 and After Sun Gel.
+The main products I used whilst I was on holiday in Greece were from the Susanne Kaufmann Sun Care Trio; which includes Face Broad Spectrum Protection Sunscreen SPF 30, Body Protection Sunscreen SPF 25 and After Sun Gel.
 Not only do these products offer protection against the sun but they also offer hydration, regeneration and anti-ageing benefits; just like a good skincare regimen.
 They were made and formulated in the Austrian Alps from the finest natural and botanical ingredients.
 They all smell incredible, a little bit like melon and the application is better than anything I’ve used before.
 They’re waterproof but you should reapply them after swimming.
 They’re also gentle enough for sensitive skin and children of 6 months and older.

 Both the face and body products are hybrid formulas that combine mineral and botanical ingredients.
 On the mineral side there’s Zano® a patented mineral UV filter derived from Zinc Oxide that is non-irritating and mild on the skin.
 On the botanical side there’s Elix-IR™, formulated from Knotgrass Extract, a flavonoid-rich ingredient that protects the dermis fibres against sun damage.
 They also contain Ectoin, a natural cell protectant and powerful anti-ageing ingredient.